Retrofitting Windows Autopilot Group Tags

 Similar setup to the CSV run, but this time the arguments look like the below:

-We’re already authenticated, so we can skip that bit, and we’re not using the CSV option so it will get straight to the good stuff:
+We’re already authenticated, so we can skip that bit, and we’re not using the CSV option so it will get straight to the good stuff, where you will be prompted to set the default group tag:

 And if we check in Intune: